Krajna: History

-Krajna formed part of the Greater Poland Province of the Kingdom of Poland.
+Krajna formed part of the Greater Poland Province (1569-1795) of the Crown of the Kingdom of Poland (c.1370–1795).
 In 1655, it was invaded by Sweden, and the Battle of Ujście was fought there.

 During the German occupation of Poland (World War II), the population was subjected to various crimes, including deportations to forced labour and concentration camps, expulsions and executions.
 Concentration camps for Poles from the region were operated in Radzim and Karolewo, and many were either deported to other concentration camps or massacres at nearby Rudzki Most.
 Other major sites of massacres of local Poles committed by the SS and Selbstschutz included Paterek, Łobżenica, Górka Klasztorna and Sadki.
 The Polish resistance movement was active in the region.

-The Germans also operated numerous forced labour camps in the region, including several subcamps of the Stalag II-B and Stalag XX-A prisoner-of-war camps for Allied POWs.
-One of the prisoners was future British actor Sam Kydd, who, as he wrote in his memoir, even learned various Polish phrases through contact with the local Polish population.
+The Third Reich operated numerous forced labour camps in the region, including several subcamps of the Stalag II-B and Stalag XX-A prisoner-of-war camps for Allied POWs.
+One of the prisoners was future British actor Sam Kydd, who, as he wrote in his memoir, learnt various Polish phrases through contact with the local Polish population.